petzsch/petzsch.github.io/content/page/about.md

 # my history

-Just read my [Xing](https://www.xing.com/profile/Markus_Petzsch) or [LinkedIn](https://linkedin.com/in/petzsch) page for that stuff.
 If you like to learn more about the projects that I'm involved in, check out my [GitHub](https://github.com/petzsch/)